 About Lived Experience

-Individuals with suicide-centered lived experience can include those who have had thoughts of suicide, survived a suicide attempt, lost a loved one to suicide, or provided substantial support to a person with direct experience of suicide.1
+Individuals with suicide-centered lived experience can include those who have had or are currently experiencing thoughts of suicide, survived one or more suicide attempts, lost a loved one to suicide, or provided substantial support to a person with direct experience of suicide.1

 Perspectives from SPRC’s Lived Experience Advisory Committee